krzemienski/awesome-from-stars/README.md

 * [wesbos/awesome-uses](https://github.com/wesbos/awesome-uses): A list of /uses pages detailing developer setups, gear, software and configs.
 * [vapor-community/awesome-vapor](https://github.com/vapor-community/awesome-vapor): A curated list of Vapor-related awesome projects.
 * [filipecalegario/awesome-vibe-coding](https://github.com/filipecalegario/awesome-vibe-coding): A curated list of vibe coding references, collaborating with AI to write code.
+* [ClavixDev/Awesome-Vibecoding-Guide](https://github.com/ClavixDev/Awesome-Vibecoding-Guide): A compendium drawn from real commercial projects and hundreds of thousands of lines of AI‑assisted code.
+Read it end‑to‑end or feed this repo to your AI agent for summaries and Q&A. Stars and watches appreciated! ⭐
 * [krzemienski/awesome-video](https://github.com/krzemienski/awesome-video): A curated list of awesome streaming video tools, frameworks, libraries, and learning resources.
 * [sitkevij/awesome-video](https://github.com/sitkevij/awesome-video): A curated list of awesome video frameworks, libraries, specifications and software.
 * [tgc1997/Awesome-Video-Captioning](https://github.com/tgc1997/Awesome-Video-Captioning): A curated list of research papers in Video Captioning